IonasPer/epignosis_test/readme.md

 `$ php artisan db:seed`

-Note: the demo user password can be found in the users seeder
+Note: the demo user credentials can be found in the users seeder